ricoms/ricoms/README.md

 - 🤔 I’m looking for help with learning and applying Kubeflow and Tensorflow Javascript.

-- 📫 How to reach me: https://www.linkedin.com/in/ricardoms or here at github :)

 - ⚡ Fun fact: I worked as a Hotel Manager.